microsoft/python-etwtrace/README.md

 Removed etwtrace.pth
 ```

+## Visual Studio integration

+This module is also used for Visual Studio profiling of Python code, however,
+those interfaces are not supported for use outside of Visual Studio,
+and so are not documented here.

+Please see the Visual Studio documentation for information about profiling
+Python code.

-# Build
+# Building from Source

 To build the sources:

 ```
 > python -m pip install pymsbuild

-# Optional, if you plan to debug
-> $env:PYMSBUILD_CONFIGURATION = "Debug"

-# Builds into the source directory
+# Builds into the source directory (-g for a debug configuration)
-> python -m pymsbuild
+> python -m pymsbuild -g

 # Ensure source directory is importable
 > $env:PYTHONPATH = ".\src"